 States Parties’ failure to adopt and enforce necessary legislation aimed at preventing private health providers from denying access to affordable and quality services, treatments or information.
 This includes denial of services and care necessary for the realization of women’s sexual and reproductive rights and inadequate protection against non-consensual medical treatment and experimentation.

 States Parties’ failure to adopt a regulatory framework for private providers of education, including sanctions for abusive practices.
 In particular, the Committee has noted that private institutions involved in higher education and early childcare providers were often insufficiently or poorly regulated.
 Furthermore, the growing privatization of education heightens the risk of discrimination on grounds of wealth or social status.

+State Parties’ failure to provide secure and accessible channels for reporting suspicions of corruption in confidence and without risk of reprisal (whistle-blower protection).

 Obligation to fulfil